puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional) Limit on the number of connectiojns an individual child server process will handle.
+Limit on the number of connectiojns an individual child server process will handle.
 This is the old name and is still supported.
 The new name is MaxConnectionsPerChild as of 2.3.9+.
-Default is '0'

 Default value: '0'